flowdock/api-docs/docs/production-integrations.md

 <div id="/create-app"></div>
 ## 1. Create an application in Flowdock

 The first step is to [create a new Flowdock developer application](https://www.flowdock.com/oauth/applications/new).
-All your developer applications are listed on the [Developer applications page](https://www.flowdock.com/oauth/applications).
+All your developer applications are listed on your [developer applications page](https://www.flowdock.com/oauth/applications).

 Follow the instructions in the form.
-After creating the application, you should see your Application Id and Secret tokens.
-You will use these when sending OAuth requests to Flowdock from your application.
+After creating the application, you should see your Application ID and Secret tokens.
+There are used when sending OAuth requests to Flowdock from your application.

+<div id="/create-endpoint"></div>
+## 2. Create an endpoint in your app
-First, you will need an endpoint in your web application that the user will be redirected to when they start setting up an integration with their flow.
-Once your application is published, users will find this link in the Flowdock app's "Inbox Settings" view.
-For testing purposes, on your Developer application's page, there is a flow dropdown that will generate the full setup URI for that specific flow.
-Your setup endpoint should start by allowing the user to authorize your app to post messages to Flowdock, which is explained in the following step.
+First, you will need a setup endpoint in your web application.
+The user will be redirected to this endpoint when they start setting up an integration with their flow, and once your application is published, users will find a link to it the flow's "Inbox Settings".
+For testing purposes, on your developer application's page, there is a flow dropdown that will generate the full setup URI for that specific flow.

+Initially, the purpose of the endpoint is to identify the user in the external service (e.g. make sure they are logged in or have provided an API token), after which the user is redirected back to Flowdock in order to give the external service access to the desired flow.
+If the user authorizes this, they are redirected back to the external service with an OAuth access token and information about the target flow.
+This is explained in more detail below.

 <div id="/oauth2-authorize"></div>
-## 2. Authorize the application
+## 3. Authorize the application

 Your web application will need to be authorized using OAuth 2.0.

-OAuth 2.0 is an authorization framework that allows third-party applications to obtain limited access to Flowdock on a user's behalf without getting access their password.
+OAuth 2.0 is an authorization framework that allows third-party applications to obtain limited access to a service on a user's behalf without getting access their password.
 The OAuth 2.0 flow is described in the [Authentication](authentication#/oauth2) section of the API documentation.
 Because of multiple gotchas, we recommend using an established library to implement your OAuth flow.

-In your web app, create the endpoint that you specify as the Callback URI in your Flowdock developer app.
+The endpoint created in step 2 should be specified as the Callback URI in your Flowdock developer app.
 That endpoint needs to obtain an access token from our endpoint (as described in [step 2 of the web application flow description](authentication#/redirect-back)).

-In our example Rails application, we have used [Omniauth](https://github.com/intridea/omniauth) combined with [the Flowdock strategy for Omniauth](https://github.com/flowdock/omniauth-flowdock/).
-Omniauth takes care of exchanging the authorization code for an access token, as you can see from the [callback endpoint in our example app](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/routes.rb#L29).
+In our example Rails application, we have used [Omniauth](https://github.com/intridea/omniauth) combined with [the Omniauth Flowdock strategy](https://github.com/flowdock/omniauth-flowdock/).
+Omniauth takes care of exchanging the authorization code for an access token, as you can see from the [callback endpoint in our example application](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/routes.rb#L29).

-Once you have obtained an access token for the end user, you need to set up your web app as a notifications source for the specified flow.
+Once you have obtained an access token, you need to create a flow-specific [source](sources) for your web app in the desired flow.
 This is described in the next section of this guide.

 <div id="/create-integration"></div>
-## 3. Add your app as a source
+## 4. Add your app as a source

 Before you can post messages to a flow, you need to use the access token (obtained in the previous step) and the flow parameters (that your setup endpoint received as query parameters) to add your app to the flow's team inbox as a [source](sources).
 Once done, you will obtain a `flow_token` that can be used to post ([messages](messages)) into the flow's team inbox.